csoutham/vantage/README.md

 When disabled:
 - No job tracking occurs
 - Routes are not registered
-- Listeners are not active
+- Event listeners are not active
+- Commands are not registered
 - No database writes
+- Gate authorization is not registered

 Perfect for testing in staging without affecting production data!